Jason Lowrie

 Jason Anthony Lowrie (born 22 January 1970) is a New Zealand rugby league coach and former player who represented New Zealand.

 Background

-He is the grand-nephew of fellow international Sam Lowrie.
+He is the grand-nephew of fellow international Sam Lowrie who was a hooker for Ponsonby in the 1910s and 20s, and played for Auckland and New Zealand.

 Playing career

 A Northcote Tigers junior, Lowrie in 1990 he represented the New Zealand Māori against Great Britain.
 He then played club football in Australia for the Sydney Roosters, Balmain and the Wests Tigers.
 Lowrie was a New Zealand international between 1993 and 2000 and played for New Zealand at the 1995 Rugby League World Cup.
 He also competed for Rest of the World during the Super League war.
 Lowrie was selected for the New Zealand team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
 In the final against Australia he played from the interchange bench in the Kiwis' 22-20 loss.